Conan the Hero: Plot

 In segments interspersed with those detailing the main action, it's revealed that King Yildiz in Agraphur has his eye on Conan almost literally.
 His court wizard has kept Yildiz up-to-date on events in Venjipoor by scrying through a magic mirror.
 Also, the king's known enthusiasm for Conan has both fanned and inhibited his officers' machinations against the Cimmerian.
 Soon, Yildiz's intervention partiality results in Conan being summoned back to Agraphur for a ceremony.
 However, bureaucratic delays in his orders give the officers once last chance to try to get him killed.
 Again, Conan and Juma's forces are sent deep into rebel territory, where they're ambushed by numerically superior foes—but again they turn the tide and win.
 Their enemies now have no choice but to allow them to return to the capital.

 After a long journey, Conan and Juma reach Agraphur, where King Yildiz gives Conan a medal and names him a Hero of Turan.
 Days of feasting and revelry ensue, to lead up to an official presentation ceremony.
 During these festivities, Conan works to uncover the identities of his enemies.
 Everything comes to a head at the ceremony, where Yildiz is menaced by a carnivorous vine sent by Mojorna.
 Conan and Juma defend the king against the plant, but delay destroying it long enough for it to consume the corrupt officers whose incompetence has cost so many lives in Venjipoor.
 Apprised of their plots and soured on foreign conquest, Yildiz commissions the Cimmerian to take over the Turanian forces in Venjipoor and set things right.
-Back in Venjipoor, Conan shuts down the Turanian mission there.
+Back in Venjipur, Conan shuts down the Turanian mission there.
 He is aided by the fact that Mojurna died when his plant was destroyed, but this development effectively denies him Sariya, who has taken the shaman's place as leader of the Hwong.